Visiting the Grand Canyon in November

 Go for a hike

-Hiking the canyon in November is awesome.
+Hiking the canyon in November is as good as it gets!
 While the masses hoof it up and down the South Rim trails in the sweltering summer months and backcountry hikers max out permits for September and October, November is a great time to hike.
-If you’re interested in a day hike the South Rim and North Rim (if accessible) both have great options, with a lot less traffic on the trail.
+If you’re interested in a day hike the South Rim and North Rim (if accessible) both have great options with a lot less traffic on the trail this time of year.
 If you like to backpack, permits are much easier to get in November, especially if you’re willing to get on the wait list at the Grand Canyon backcountry office.
 Because roads are not maintained on the North Rim and facilities are closed after October 15th, it’s usually better to stick with the South Rim for backpacking trips.
-If you need more information on hikes and backpacks check out the backcountry permit page on Grand Canyon’s website.
+If you need more information on hiking or backpacking check out the backcountry permit page on Grand Canyon’s website.

 Head to the North Rim

 The North Rim is closed in November, isn’t it?
 Facilities on the North Rim of the Grand Canyon including hotels, restaurants, stores, gas stations and park offices are closed after October 15th.
-The main road to the North Rim (Hwy 67) remains open until the first big snow storm and the park remains open until November 30th.
-This means you can stop at a viewpoint, do a hike, or hang out in a beautiful meadow all by yourself.
-If you need lodging the Jacob Lake Inn, about 45 minutes from the North Rim is the closest place to stay.
-If the weather turns, head back down Marble Canyon and Lee’s Ferry and check out where the Colorado River first enters the Grand Canyon.
-There is also lodging and food at Cliff Dwellers and Vermillion Cliffs lodge.
+The main road to the North Rim (Hwy 67), however, remains open until the first big snowstorm or until November 30th, whichever comes first.
+This means that for much of November you can stop at a viewpoint, do a hike, or hang out in a beautiful meadow all by yourself.
+If you need lodging the Jacob Lake Inn, about 45 minutes from the North Rim, is the closest place to stay and offers great off-season rates.

 Check out the view